Pietertje van Splunter

 Pietertje van Splunter (born 24 July 1968 in Goedereede) is a painter living in the Netherlands.
-She attended the of Royal Academy of Art (The Hague), The Hague.
+She attended the Royal Academy of Art in The Hague.
 In the beginning of the 90's she worked on a series of postcards which she had sent to herself while travelling.
 In recent years she has seriously studied connections between painting and spatial consciousness.